Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Introduction

 Preliminary analysis is performed to understand the data structure (clustering, classes, grades) of the high school contact networks and to demonstrate the time-variance.
-The same data set, collected in a high school in Lyon, has been used to simulate the COVID outbreak and to estimate the reproductive ratio $R_0$ in \cite{Mauras2020}.
+The same data set, collected in a high school in Lyon, has been used to simulate a COVID outbreak and estimate the reproductive ratio $R_0$ in \cite{Mauras2020}.
 It is also shown in their work that the study of contact networks in schools or workplaces could lead to more optimal contact-limiting strategies, such as self-isolation or countrywide lockdown.
-As for multi-layer systems, the dynamical networks are generated using the Barabasi-Albert model \cite{Albert2002}, with a power law degree distribution.
+In this work, we make similar assumptions to \cite{Mauras2020} in terms of infection rate (slightly higher regarding new SARS-CoV-2 variants) in the contact network.
+However, since the availability of the temporal network data is limited, we set a small value for the average recovery period (5 days) to simulate the highest number of infected in the SIR model.
+With regard to multi-layer systems, the dynamic networks are generated using the Barabasi-Albert model \cite{Albert2002}, with a power law degree distribution.
 The latter exists widely in real social networks.
-Since the mutations of SARS-CoV-2 have been continuously arisen, the infectious probability in each network layer is supposed to be time-variant, following an additive stochastic process.
-In both cases, the SIR simulation is carried out with realistic assumptions of COVID-19 to simulate the SARS-CoV-2 propagation while real-time observations are generated synthetically based on preliminary network analysis.
-The DA models proposed in this paper are general, which could be applied to various scenarios with different types of real-world dynamical networks and observation data. \\
+Since mutations of SARS-CoV-2 have continuously arisen, the infection probability in each network layer is supposed to be time-variant, following an additive stochastic process.
+In both cases, the SIR simulation is carried out with realistic assumptions of COVID-19 to simulate the SARS-CoV-2 propagation, while real-time observations are generated synthetically based on preliminary network analysis.
+The DA models proposed in this paper are general, and could be applied to various scenarios with different types of real-world dynamic networks and observation data. \\

-In summary, in this work we \begin{itemize} \item simulate the COVID-19 propagation and vaccination impact using real or generated multi-layer networks with the SIR model. \item propose a DA framework, with two different network parametrizations, to sequentially update the network structure based on noisy prior information and real-time observations. \item compare different graph measures, such as node degree, betweenness centrality for vaccination prioritization criteria on prior and assimilated networks. \end{itemize}
+In summary, in this work we \begin{itemize} \item simulate the COVID-19 propagation and vaccination impact using real or generated multi-layer networks with the SIR model. \item propose a DA framework, with two different network parametrizations, to sequentially update the network structure based on noisy prior information and real-time observations. \item compare different graph measures, such as node degree and betweenness centrality for vaccination prioritization criteria of prior and assimilated networks. \end{itemize}